Rising pig numbers increases air pollution

 Domestic combustion is a particular issue in Northern Ireland because of the high percentage of homes which do not have gas or electric central heating and instead rely on oil.

-The strategy says nitrogen oxides from road traffic are also part of the pollution problem.
+The strategy said that nitrogen oxides from road traffic are also part of the pollution problem.

-It adds that due to our geographical position Northern Ireland has a steady supply of good air - but traffic pollution remains a "significant" problem.
+It added that due to our geographical position Northern Ireland has a steady supply of good air - but traffic pollution remains a "significant" problem.

 This is especially the case in Belfast, which is the only area not compliant with target limits.